 2008-09: In his QMJHL rookie season, Chaput played 29 games for the MAINEiacs.
 He scored 3 goals and added 7 assists for 10 points to go along with 34 penalty minutes.
 Michael is the brother of Stefan Chaput (CAR).

 2009-10: Chaput played in 68 games for the Lewiston MAINEiacs, scoring 28 goals and adding 27 assists for 55 points.
 He added on 60 penalty minutes for the season.
 In 4 playoff games, he picked up 1 assist.
 Chaput was selected by Philadelphia in the third round (89th overall) in the 2010 NHL Draft.

-2010-11: Chaput was the second-leading scorer for the Lewiston MAINEiacs in his third QMJHL season. he scored 25 goals with 34 assists and was +23 with 97 PMs in 62 games as the MAINEiacs finished second in the East Division and advanced to the third round of the playoffs.
+2010-11: Chaput was the second-leading scorer for the Lewiston MAINEiacs in his third QMJHL season. he scored 25 goals with 34 assists and was plus-23 with 97 PMs in 62 games as the MAINEiacs finished second in the East Division and advanced to the third round of the playoffs.
 Chaput tied for the team lead in playoff scoring despite missing two games – finishing with 7 goals and 13 assists.
 Columbus obtained the rights to Chaput in February 2011 in a trade deadline deal with the Flyers.

 2011-12: Chaput joined the Shawinigan Cataractes to start the season and he flourished.
-He scored 21 goals and 42 assists in only 57 games and had a plus 39 rating.
+He scored 21 goals and 42 assists in only 57 games and had a plus-39 rating.
 In the playoffs he was just above a point-per-game pace with 12 points (four goals and eight assists) in 11 games.